Here are the basics I covered:

 Control Flow

-• for loop: for item in iterable { }
+for item in iterable { } - match:

 Functions